Andrew-Gallimore/vidlium_website/README.md

 - [Vidlium_Director](https://github.com/Andrew-Gallimore/vidlium_director)
 - [Vidlium_Docs](https://github.com/Andrew-Gallimore/vidlium_docs)

-> The `Directors Page` is a critial page which allows directors to control a Vidlium Stream.
-This repository holds only the code for that page found here: https://vidlium.com/director.

 ## Usage

 To start using Vidlium, the web version _(currently the only version)_ of the software is best.
 You can get started immediately at [vidlium.com](https://vidlium.com).
 The website provides access to the system as well as additional information on the code and how to do basic things via the [docs & guides](https://docs.vidlium.com).